Sheensavior/AutoHatchEgg/Test.md

 -- ================== MAIN LOOP ==================
 task.spawn(function()
     while true do
-        if AutoSystem.enabled and not AutoSystem.isRainbowRunning then
+        if AutoSystem.enabled and not AutoSystem.isRainbowRunning and AutoSystem.mode ~= "MINIGAME" then
             local ids = getPets()

             if AutoSystem.mode == "EGG" then